 The M&M began its dubious existence in 1940 taking its name from the parent company Mars.
 The owner’s names were Forrest Mars and Bruce Murrie.

 It was Forrest who created the recipe for the candy.
-The hard shell candy that melts in your mouth, not in your hand was created after Forrest witnessed Spanish infantrymen snacking on chocolate covered pellets coated in a hard shell (sugar) as to keep melted chocolate from sticking to their fingers.
+The hard shell candy that melts in your mouth, not in your hand was created after Forrest witnessed Spanish infantrymen snacking on chocolate-covered pellets coated in a hard shell (sugar) to keep melted chocolate from sticking to their fingers.

 So how is it that so many myths and practical uses of M&M’s exist now?
 Let’s start with health and work our way to the myths.

 In 2009 CNN reported that blue M&M’s are responsible for helping with spinal cord injuries.
 This is no joke.
 Apparently, researchers at the University of Rochester Medical Center conducted a study where they injected the color compound for the blue M&M into rats with spinal cord injuries.